vincentarelbundock/Rdatasets/doc/openintro/rst/salinity.rst

    A data frame with 30 rows and 2 variables.

    site_number
-      Location where measurments were taken.
+      Location where measurements were taken.

    salinity_ppt
       Salinity value in parts per thousand.